micans/pick/README.md

 _Derived values_, also known as _computations_ can be
 - output as a new column
 - compared against with selection criteria
-- be used to break up computations into smaller parts
+- used to break up computations into smaller parts

 A computation is expressed in a stack language that has three types.
 These